Quantum Algorithm Software for Condensed Matter Physics: The Quantum Frontier in Condensed Matter Physics

-This review provides a comprehensive analysis of the quantum algorithm software landscape specifically tailored for condensed matter physics.
-It delves into the fundamental quantum algorithms being employed and developed, examines the leading software development kits (SDKs) and libraries available.
-Furthermore, it critically assesses the current challenges, including hardware limitations and algorithmic scalability, and explores the future trajectories, anticipating new algorithmic breakthroughs, software enhancements, and the evolving impact of next-generation quantum hardware.
-The aim is to offer an expert-level perspective on the current state and future potential of quantum algorithm software in revolutionizing our understanding of condensed matter systems.
+Around these results we provide the survey that gives them context, covering the fundamental quantum algorithms employed and developed for condensed matter physics, the leading software development kits (SDKs) and libraries, the classical and tensor-network methods against which quantum approaches must be benchmarked, and the current challenges of hardware limitations and algorithmic scalability together with the future trajectories of the field.
+The aim is a reference that serves both as a map of the area and as a concrete, reusable yardstick for measuring progress toward genuine quantum advantage in condensed matter systems.